 Lastly, 81% of Ventana’s participants and 88% of heavy users reported that they had to combine data from two or more spreadsheets (often from multiple contributors) to perform some business process.
 Regardless of their skill levels or number of years using spreadsheets, 56% said that combining spreadsheets is a time-consuming… meaning resource-wasting… chore.

 Fortunately, today’s Corporate Performance Management and business analytics markets offer future-proof planning, forecasting and reporting software to fix this decades-old business problem.
 The best of these are enterprise-grade, secure and offer users the choice between Cloud-hosted, on-premise or hybrids of both.
 They allow knowledge workers to continue their data capture and crunching tasks in the familiar Excel environment but without the drawbacks that spreadsheets impose when they are used improperly.

-Many applications developed on these CPM platforms use Excel as the interface, thus providing a familiar look and feel, while guarding against Excel’s inherent technological weaknesses that otherwise infect data repositories and business analytics results with undetected errors.
+Many applications developed on these platforms use a spreadsheet-like interface, providing a familiar look and feel while guarding against the inherent technological weaknesses of a traditional spreadsheet-based approach.
+This removes the risk of them infecting data repositories and business analytics results with undetected errors.

 Think your organization could benefit from a similar solution?
 Contact us below to find out more.

 Find out how Budgeting and Planning can be made easy with BOARD's unified decision-making platform.